AhmadHatziq/cs50w/README.md

 A discussion-based website revolving around posts made on Google Maps.
 The purpose is to support Geocaching.

+JavaScript is extensively used to interact and render the Google Map instance.

 What is Geocaching?
 > Geocaching is an outdoor recreational activity, in which participants use a Global Positioning System device and other navigational techniques to hide and seek containers, called "geocaches" or "caches", at specific locations marked by GPS coordinates all over the world.